Building community one seed at a time

 MariLark was established in 1997 to honor the memory of Marie and Larkin Smith.
 They were the great aunt and uncle of the current owner and built MariLark in 1941, calling their home “MariLark” a combination of their two names, Marie and Larkin.

-To honor their dedication and passion for their home and the local community, a sign was carved in 1997 and placed on the corner of the property to commemorate and continue the tradition of passion for the home and local community.
+To honor their dedication and passion to their home and the local community, a sign was carved in 1997 and placed on the corner of the property to commemorate and continue the tradition of the passion for the home and local community.